connorcerf/global-layoff-risk-analysis-sql/README.md

 - Dataset reflects publicly reported layoffs and may underrepresent smaller private companies
 - Layoff percentage does not capture company profitability, cash position or company size
-- Geographic results may reflect dataset composition rather than global distribution
+- Geographic trends may reflect the concentration of companies within the dataset rather than true global layoff distribution.

 ---